How the True Church Is Known

 Matthew 28:19 (Douay-Rheims)

-The language of remnant is necessary in an age of reduction, but it is also dangerous if handled badly.
-Some souls hear remnant and begin to imagine a self-enclosed purity, a smallness that justifies indifference to the nations, or a sectarian identity built on being different rather than on being Catholic.
-Others react in the opposite direction and treat the word remnant as if it necessarily contradicted catholicity.
-Both errors must be rejected.
+The language of remnant is necessary in an age of reduction, but it becomes dangerous if handled badly.
+Some hear the word and imagine a self-enclosed purity, a little society justified in turning inward because it is small.
+Others react in the opposite direction and treat remnant language as though it necessarily contradicted catholicity.
+Both mistakes must be refused.

 The true remnant is not a sect.
 It is the Church reduced, suffering, and preserved by God in continuity with her own universal mission.
-Reduction in numbers, visibility, or strength does not cancel the command of Christ to teach all nations.
+Reduction in numbers, visibility, or strength does not cancel Christ's command to teach all nations.
 The city of God may be humiliated, but she does not cease to be missionary.
-She remains catholic even when little in number because catholicity is universality of truth and mission, not worldly scale at every moment.

-This chapter therefore insists on both terms together: remnant and universal mission.
+Both terms must therefore be held together: remnant and universal mission.
 Only by keeping both can the faithful avoid despair on one side and sectarianism on the other.

 Scripture gives both realities plainly.

-- Christ calls His disciples a little flock and promises them the kingdom (Luke 12:32).
+- Christ calls His disciples a little flock and promises them the kingdom.[1]

-- He also commands them to teach all nations and baptize them (Matthew 28:19).
+- He also commands them to teach all nations and baptize them.[2]

-- St. Paul speaks of a remnant saved according to election of grace (Romans 11:5).
+- St. Paul speaks of a remnant saved according to election of grace.[3]

-- The Apocalypse shows the faithful as both persecuted and universal in scope.[1]
+- Apocalypse shows the faithful as persecuted, preserved, and universal in scope.[4]

-These texts prevent two false readings.
-The Church is never so large that mission can be forgotten.
+These texts prevent two false readings at once.
+The Church is never so large that mission may be forgotten.
 Neither is she ever so reduced that mission disappears.
 A little flock still bears a universal command.
 A remnant still belongs to the catholic whole.
-This is one of the paradoxes by which the city of God confounds the city of man.

 The Old Testament pattern confirms the same point.
 Israel is often reduced, purified, and chastened.
 Yet the promises remain ordered beyond immediate numbers to the glory of God and the gathering of the nations.
 The biblical remnant is not a cult of smallness.
 It is the preserved seed through which God's larger purposes continue.

-The Fathers and theologians consistently maintain both truths.
-The Church is catholic by divine constitution, because she possesses the universal truth and is sent to all nations.
-At the same time, history shows that she may pass through severe reductions, local devastations, or apparent eclipse without ceasing to be the same Church.
+The Fathers and theologians maintain both truths together.
+The Church is catholic by divine constitution because she possesses the universal truth and is sent to all nations.
+At the same time, history shows that she may pass through severe reductions and local devastation without ceasing to be the same Church.

-St. Augustine helps here because the city of God is always larger than present appearances yet never less concrete than the present faithful who actually belong to it.[2]
+St. Augustine helps here because the city of God is always larger than present appearances, yet never less concrete than the present faithful who actually belong to it.[5]
 The missionary saints help from another angle.
-They do not wait for perfect conditions, numerical strength, or public favor.
-They carry the faith outward precisely because the Church remains missionary even when beleaguered.
+They do not wait for ideal conditions, numerical security, or public favor.
+They carry the Faith outward because the Church remains missionary even when beleaguered.

-This matters immensely today, because a false remnant theology tends to become self-protective, suspicious of evangelization, and satisfied with keeping a small circle emotionally intact.
+This matters immensely today, because a false remnant theology often becomes self-protective, suspicious of evangelization, and satisfied with keeping a small circle emotionally intact.
 That spirit is not Catholic.
 The Church may be reduced, but she never stops facing outward with the truth.

 Several principles preserve the Catholic balance.